mweststrate/next-gen-state-management-slides/src/00_intro.md

 .appear[
 ```
-This object has died and is no longer part
+Error: This object has died and is no longer part
 of a state tree.
 It cannot be used anymore.
 ```
 ]